dkandalov/limited-wip/README.md

  - enable/disable component (disabled by default)
  - choose action on passed test, it can be
     - commit
+    - amend commit (will open commit dialog if the last commit has been pushed or different set of tests has been run compared to last execution)
     - commit and push (if "push" is supported by VCS)
     - open commit dialog
  - choose commit message source, it can be